ihmeuw/vivarium_public_health/docs/source/concepts/risk_effect/index.rst

 The package is organized around two key concepts:

 1. **Relative Risk** — a measure of how much more likely an outcome is for a simulant at a given exposure level compared to a reference level.
+A relative risk of 1 means the simulant is no more or less likely to experience the outcome than at the reference level.
 The risk effect component computes a per-simulant relative risk and registers it as a modifier on the target rate pipeline.
 2. **Calibration Constant** — a value, typically derived from the :term:`population attributable fraction <PAF>`, that adjusts the baseline target rate so that, after relative risk multiplication across the